 Long-term Capital Gains Tax Rates

-Tax rates on long-term capital gains and qualified dividends did not change for 2020, but the income thresholds to qualify for the various rates did go up.
-You may qualify for a 0% capital gains tax rate for some or all of your long-term capital gains realized in 2020.
-In 2020, the 0% rate applies for individual taxpayers with taxable income up to $40,000 on single returns, $53,600 for head-of-household filers and $80,000 for joint returns.
+Tax rates on long-term capital gains and qualified dividends did not change for 2021.
+You may qualify for a 0% capital gains tax rate for some or all of your long-term capital gains realized in 2021.
+In 2021, the 0% rate applies for individual taxpayers with taxable income up to $40,400 on single returns, $54,100 for head-of-household filers and $80,800 for joint returns.
 If this is the case, then the strategy is to figure out how much long-term capital gains you might be able to recognize to take advantage of this tax break.

 The floor for deductible medical expenses is still at 7.5%.
-The 2020 threshold for deducting medical expenses on Schedule A is 7.5% of AGI.
-The adjusted-gross-income threshold was slated to jump from 7.5% to 10% after 2018, but the 2019 government funding law revived the 7.5% figure for 2019 and 2020.
+The 2021 threshold for deducting medical expenses on Schedule A is 7.5% of your 2021 adjusted gross income (AGI).
 The IRS on IRS.gov provides a long list of expenses that qualify as “medical expenses,” so it can be a good idea to keep keeping track of yours if you think you may qualify.

 State and local income, sales, and real and personal property taxes (SALT) are still limited to $10,000.

 The deduction for casualty and theft losses is currently allowed only for presidentially declared disaster areas.

 Alimony deductions.
 For divorce and separation instruments executed or modified after December 31, 2018, alimony and separate maintenance payments are not deductible by the payor-spouse, nor includible in the income of the payee-spouse.